awsdocs/amazon-rds-on-vmware-user-guide/doc_source/getting-started-with-rds-on-vmware.onboard.md

 1. Choose **VALIDATE WITH AWS CREDENTIALS**\.

-   If validation fails, create your **AWS Access Key ID** and **AWS Secret Access Key** by following the instructions in [Managing Access Keys for Your AWS Account](https://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html) in the *AWS General Reference*\.
+   If validation fails, create your **AWS Access Key ID** and **AWS Secret Access Key** by following the instructions in [Managing access keys for your AWS account](https://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html) in the *AWS General Reference*\.

 1. Choose **AWS Configuration** and, for **Select Region**, choose the AWS Region that contains your custom AZ\.
 ![\[Choose AWS Region\]](http://docs.aws.amazon.com/AmazonRDS/latest/RDSonVMwareUserGuide/images/installer-aws-region.png)

-   If you can't connect to the AWS Region, make sure that you completed all prerequisites described in [Complete the Prerequisites](getting-started-with-rds-on-vmware.pre-onboarding.md)\.
+   If you can't connect to the AWS Region, make sure that you completed all prerequisites described in [Complete the prerequisites](getting-started-with-rds-on-vmware.pre-onboarding.md)\.

 1. On the **AWS Configuration** page, choose **RETRIEVE AZS** to populate the list of custom AZs in the selected AWS Region\.
 Next, choose your custom AZ from **Select Custom AZs**\.
 ![\[Select custom AZ\]](http://docs.aws.amazon.com/AmazonRDS/latest/RDSonVMwareUserGuide/images/installer-select-custom-az.png)